ethersphere/ethswarm-nextjs/content/jobs/qa-engineer-go.md

   title: QA Engineer (Go) - Jobs

 ---
+Please note: this is a pipeline builder announcement, preparing for the upcoming demand.
+Feel free to submit your application so we can get back to you as soon as the role is open.

 Swarm is a system of peer-to-peer networked nodes for a decentralised storage and communication service.

 Swarm could shape the future towards a self-sovereign global society and permissionless open markets.
 On Swarm, applications run autonomously yet securely in a planetary-scale deployment and execution environment.